 - Examples: New Yorker, National Geographic, Good Housekeeping

 Where should I go to find this type of publication?

-- Many multidisciplinary bibliographic databases contain this type of publication, such as Expanded Academic ASAP, General Reference Center, etc.
+- Many multidisciplinary bibliographic databases contain this type of publication, such as Academic OneFile, Academic Search Complete, and others.

 - Many articles published before the 1980s are not available in online databases yet.
 Go to printed indexes and abstracts, such as Reader's Guide to Periodical Literature, to find old publications.

 - Articles are usually shorter in length

 - They cover the most current events or topics

 - Articles usually don't offer in-depth research and analysis, though they often summarize studies and findings from other sources

 - Examples: Boston Globe, New York Times, Newsweek, US News & World Report

 Where should I go to find newspapers and news articles?